SantiagoCode/administrative-system/README.md

 ## Description 👀

-This project is a version of a university administrative system for managing students and their activities.
+This project serves as a comprehensive university administrative system designed to streamline the management of student profiles and their associated activities.

 ## Screenshot 💻